Lechia Gdańsk: Stokowiec and new success (2018–2022)

 The 2021–22 season saw changes in the league structure, increasing the teams from 16 to 18 and scrapping the championship and relegation leagues at the end of the season, seeing all teams playing 34 league games a season instead of the previous 37.
 The 2021–22 season started relatively well for Lechia losing only one of their first six games and securing 9 points in the process.
 Lechia dropped points against Radomiak Radom in their sixth game of the season after having been 2–0 up to draw the game 2–2.
 While the season looked more promising, and they play from the squad looked better than the previous season, this kind of collapse in Lechia games was becoming too common under Stokowiec's reign.
-Shortly after the game with Radomiak it was announced that Piotr Stokowiec had officially left the club, Stokowiec being Lechia's second longest serving manager in the clubs history.
+Shortly after the game with Radomiak it was announced that Piotr Stokowiec had officially left the club, Stokowiec being Lechia's second longest serving manager in the club's history.
 On 1 September 2021 it was announced that the Pogoń Szczecin assistant manager Tomasz Kaczmarek was to become the new Lechia manager.
 Lechia under Kaczmarek initially performed well in the league, going on a nine-game unbeaten run in the league under the manager, a run of 10 games in total with Stokowiec's last game in charge being included.
 During this unbeaten run of games, Lechia convincingly beat teams such as their wins against Górnik Łęczna and the current Polish champions, Legia Warsaw.
 This good form saw Lechia closing in on the leaders Lech, and going on to fight for a few weeks with Raków for the second and third places.
 The impressive run came to a disappointing end with a 5–1 defeat to Pomeranian rivals Pogoń which saw Lechia's run of form drastically change, going on to lose 3 of the next 4 games, and being in 5th place in the league as the Ekstraklasa stopped for the winter break.
 After the break Lechia's inconsistent form continued, seeing a convincing win against Śląsk, before being convincingly beaten against Cracovia.
-Lechia's third game of the leagues return was against the league leaders Lech Poznań, with the club needing a positive result to keep up the pace with the teams in the top 3 places.
+Lechia's third game of the league's return was against the league leaders Lech Poznań, with the club needing a positive result to keep up the pace with the teams in the top 3 places.
 Despite Lech being the dominant team for much of the game, a late goal from 17 year old Filip Koperski secured a 1–0 win against their league rivals, and keeping themselves in touching distance of a top 3 finish.
 The win against Lech proved to be a blip, with the club failing to win any of the next three games including losing against Radomiak Radom who were also trying to reach the top 3, and only drawing with relegation candidates Wisła Kraków.
-Financial struggles around the club were once again raised, and could be seen as a reason for the clubs poor performance, however these concerns were soon quashed and the situation was not as bad as first feared.
+Financial struggles around the club were once again raised, and could be seen as a reason for the club's poor performance, however these concerns were soon quashed and the situation was not as bad as first feared.
 Despite these concerns, Lechias form improved, with the club going on to win 5 of the next 7 games, and with Raków Częstochowa winning the Polish Cup, 4th place would be good enough for Lechia to secure European football.
 One game of note in this run was against Warta Poznań, with Flávio Paixão scoring both goals in a 2–0 win, and in the process scoring Lechia's 1000th Ekstraklasa goal, and becoming the first foreign player to score 100 goals in the Ekstraklasa.
 The penultimate game of the season saw them face off against Pogoń Szczecin knowing that a draw would secure 4th place in the league and the chance to play in Europe.
 Despite both teams starting the game strongly the contest fizzled out to a 0–0 draw.
 This was enough for Lechia to secure their place in the following seasons Europa Conference League, only their third time of playing European football in their history.